 In some cases, an employee’s sub-par performance is the result of insufficient resources, training, tools, or other support.
 Even if you’re feeling frustrated, it’s helpful to come into the performance improvement plan meeting with an open mind rather than with an assumption that the employee is entirely culpable.
 A productive performance improvement plan meeting should be based on the attitude that you and the employee are collaborating on finding solutions for a problem.

 Develop an action plan together

 While you may enter the discussion with some clear requirements in mind, it’s important that the employee have a voice in developing the action plan.
 If additional training is one of the items on your action plan it may be beneficial to ask the employee exactly what skills they would most like to improve.
-The key to a successful PIP is having employee alignment and buy-in.
+The key to a successful performance improvement plan is having employee alignment and buy-in.